Jefferson49/RepositoryHierarchy/README.md

 + Export the data of a repository to an external archive management system by using the EAD XML export
 + Create links between webtrees and an external archive management system
 + Generate a standardized archive EAD XML file to export the data of a repository to an archive portal
++ Show more information about sources, source citations, archives, and images of sources/citations in the user frontend
++ Copy source citations from one fact/event to another fact/event by clicking icons in the user frontend

 ##  Installation
 + Download the [latest release](https://github.com/Jefferson49/RepositoryHierarchy/releases/latest) of the module